fabiogaiera/transitioning-to-kx/articles/LinkedIn Article 1.md

 [🚀 Transitioning to KX: Exploring a Series of Use Cases](https://www.linkedin.com/pulse/transitioning-kx-products-exploring-series-use-cases-fabio-gaiera-rfi2f)

-## Getting Comfortable with a New Stack
+## Getting comfortable with a new stack

 Even if it might seem trivial, it's worth emphasizing: migrating to a new technology can be frustrating.